A simple beef tongue recipe that results in tender, melt in your mouth meat. The tasty mushroom sauce is optional, but it greatly enhances the dish.

 Bring to a boil.
 This will likely take 20-30 minutes.
 Skim the foam off the top.

 Lower the heat to a simmer.
 Add the bay leaves, peppercorns and allspice.
 Cook partially covered, turning the tongue every hour to ensure even cooking on all sides.
 Cook 3 hours for a 2 lb. tongue, 4 hours for a 3 lb. tongue.

 Remove the cooked beef tongue to a cutting board.
 Allow it to slightly cool.
 Remove the skin, slice and serve.

 To make the sauce, heat a large skillet over medium heat.
-Add the butter and swirl to coat.
+Add the margarine or butter substitute and swirl to coat.
 Add the onions and cook, stirring occasionally, until caramelized, about 10 minutes.